-The primary battery is located in the engine compartment.
-The secondary battery is located under the driver's seat, except in the camper, where the first additional battery is always located in the left seat base and a second additional battery can be installed in the right seat base.
+The starter battery is located in the engine compartment.
+The first additional battery is always located under the driver's seat.
+On left-hand drive vehicles in the left lower seat pan frame, on right-hand drive vehicles in the right lower seat pan frame.